tarantool/doc/sphinx/dev_guide/box_protocol.rst

 For data structuring and encoding, the protocol uses msgpack data format, see http://msgpack.org

-Tarantool protocol mandates use of a few integer constants serving as keys in maps used in the protocol.
+The Tarantool protocol mandates use of a few integer constants serving as keys in maps used in the protocol.
 These constants are defined in `src/box/iproto_constants.h
 <https://github.com/tarantool/tarantool/blob/1.7/src/box/iproto_constants.h>`_

-Let's list them here too:
+We list them here too:

 .. code-block:: none